 - Spanish Intermediate

 - Bislama Intermediate

 - Faroese Beginner

 I get distracted very easily and cannot usually do the same thing for too long.
 However, my life long passion is languages and linguistics - never get tired of it.
-Otherwise I work on the open-source machine translation software Apertium, as a freelance translator and I used to be a journalist for a few years.
-I am also interested in human rights, international affairs, travelling (of course!), endangered languages...
+Otherwise I work on the open-source machine translation software Apertium, as a freelance translator.
+I am also interested in travelling (of course!), endangered languages...
 I might be going back to Vanuatu to do research on a tiny language that is going extinct.
 I have also worked in restaurants, hotels, hostels, a home for people with disabilities, a language teaching website and as a teacher.

 I try to read as much fiction as I can but have had time mostly for school books these days.